What Is Botox?

 The administration of BOTOX® Cosmetic involves:

-No anesthesia is required.
+No anesthesia.
 However, your doctor may choose to numb the area with a cold pack or anesthetic cream.
 Discomfort is usually minimal and brief.

 Your doctor will administer a few tiny injections of Botox Treatment in Miami directly into the muscles that cause those moderate-to-severe frown lines between the brows.